patience4711/SONOFF-SENSORS/README.md

 # SONOFF-SENSORS

 This is a generic software for sonoff basic r2 and r3, mini, s20 and also for self build ESP8266-01 switches.
 Depending on the defines at the start you can make a choice.
 The program has a lot of smart features.
 All settings can be done via the webinterface.
-The state of the sensors and/or the switch is communicated via mqtt.
-Iit is a very nice alternative for tasmota, because this can be operated by anyone.
+It is a very nice alternative for tasmota, because this can be operated by anyone.

 See it in action on youtube: https://youtu.be/zvR9k_P_OLU